roshannlntcs/Food-and-Beverage-System/README.md

 npm start                   # opens http://localhost:3000
 Ensure the backend is running first so the React app can authenticate and load data.

+### Accounts & provisioning

+Self-service registration has been removed from the UI so that only seeded accounts or CSV-imported users can sign in.
+Create operators via `npm run db:seed`, the Super Admin “Import Users (CSV)” tool, or the manual add-user modal before distributing credentials.

 Environment Variables
 Backend uses .env for DATABASE_URL (defaults to file:./prisma/dev.db).
 Frontend reads REACT_APP_API_URL (defaults to http://localhost:4000).